 Traditionally, gamebag data collected by gamekeepers have been used to record the distribution and abundance of weasels, although the accuracy of these data has been questioned.
 In the most recent review of British mammals, weasels were classified as data deficient.
 There is a need to develop an effective survey methodology to monitor population trends in the species.

 Vincent Wildlife Trust has previously developed baited hair-tubes and these were deployed to detect weasels in west Wales as part of the MISE Project.

-Currently, we are trialing methods to study weasels and we are working in collaboration with the Dutch Small Mustelid Foundation to trial the ‘Mostela’ which was developed in the Netherlands to monitor weasels and stoats.
+We have been trialing methods to study weasels and we are working in collaboration with the Dutch Small Mustelid Foundation to trial the ‘Mostela’, which was developed in the Netherlands to monitor weasels and stoats.
 Watch the video below of some of the mustelid footage we’ve recorded in the Mostelas.